manojadams/create-react-app-boilerplate/README.md

 ## Config
 Define all your app config here using either "JSON" or "JS" files

+## Hooks
+Define all your reusable react app hooks here.

 ## Pages
 Define your route components here

 ## Rest
-Define all your API related stuff here.
+Define all your API-related stuff here.
 - RestApi.js // Define your rest API calls here

 ## Others